The Changes in the Big Beautiful Bill to Medicare and the Opportunities for Agents

 Opportunity for Agents

 Inform clients aged 65 and over about this change in law.
-Let them know that if they have an HSA from their job, they can continue contributing to it and using the funds to pay for the covered HSA medical expenses they incur.
+Let them know that if they have a job-sponsored HSA, they can continue contributing to it and use the funds to pay for covered HSA medical expenses.

 Using Artificial Intelligence (AI) to Identify Improper Payments (effective January 1, 2027)